Will FourSquare Delete a Negative Comment on a Business Venue?

 How to Get a Tip Removed From Your FourSquare Venue

 - Identify the complaint in the Foursquare Tip left on your venue.
 Is this a real tip?
-If the tip does not provide any value to another customer then it is possible to have it removed.
-In my clients case, the tip simply read "Don't use this business."
-This tip, while it is likely rooted in an actual complaint, the tipster provided no real information about the problem.
+If the tip does not provide any value to another customer, then it is possible to have it removed.
+In my clients case, the tip simply read, "Don't use this business."
+This tip, while it is likely rooted in an actual complaint, provided no real information about the problem.
 It was not productive feedback, nor was it helpful to other visitors.

 - Prepare your argument before you contact Foursquare the negative tip.
 If the remark is vulgar, contains profanity, contains threats of violence or is insulting or hateful, then this is a violation of FourSquares House Rules.
 In my experience, FourSquare takes these rules very seriously so if you find a violation then it is likely FourSquare will be eager to help remove the tip.
 (If your complaint is about an inappropriate photo posted on your venue page, simply flag it and you are done.)

 - Tweet Foursquare customer support.
 You read that correctly, TWEET @4sqSupport.
 They are incredibly responsive and will be able to assist you.
 When I first contacted them and asked if the offending tip on my clients venue page could be removed, their initial response was "Nope!"
 If the tip is not breaking the rules, they probably will not delete it for you.
 But it does not hurt to ask anyway.